william-masdon-oracle/ai-gpu-solutions/Thingsboard/provision/provision.md

 ## Introduction

-This lab will take you through the steps needed to provision Thingsboard image
+This lab will take you through the steps needed to provision Thingsboard instance.

 Estimated Time: 30 minutes